What is an LMFT?

 • LMFTs specialize in enhancing communication, resolving conflicts, and improving overall family dynamics.
 This unique focus on relationships, along with a collaborative approach, distinguishes LMFTs from other mental health professionals in the Kansas City area.

-• While LMFTs cannot prescribe medication, I collaborate closely with licensed clinicians, such as psychiatrists, who can.
+• While LMFTs cannot prescribe medication, we collaborate closely with licensed clinicians, such as psychiatrists, who can.
 This ensures comprehensive care, addressing both the relational and biological aspects of mental health.
-In fact, when my clients and I collaborate to determine that medication is necessary to supplement the work we are doing in therapy, I have a holistic psychiatric nurse practitioner that I typically refer to because I trust her and she provides quality care.
-If a client signs a Release of Information (ROI), I can also speak and collaborate with their existing psychiatrist or primary care physician already prescribing their medication if the client thinks this would promote more continuity in their healing journey.
+In fact, when our clients collaborate to determine that medication is necessary to supplement the work we are doing in therapy, we have a holistic psychiatric nurse practitioner that we typically refer to because we trust her and she provides quality care.
+If a client signs a Release of Information (ROI), we can also speak and collaborate with their existing psychiatrist or primary care physician already prescribing their medication if the client thinks this would promote more continuity in their healing journey.

 • LMFTs specialize in navigating relationship and family challenges.
-I help enhance communication, resolve conflicts, and improve overall family dynamics, providing tailored solutions for the unique needs of each client.
-I am also trained to work on a variety of individual issues such as depression, self-esteem, anxiety, trauma, etc.
+We help enhance communication, resolve conflicts, and improve overall family dynamics, providing tailored solutions for the unique needs of each client.
+We are also trained to work on a variety of individual issues such as depression, self-esteem, anxiety, trauma, etc.

 • Absolutely!
 In addition to addressing existing issues, LMFTs can help families develop preventive strategies to maintain strong and healthy relationships in the long term, minimizing the likelihood of future problems.